Actipro/WPF-Controls/Documentation/topics/microcharts/getting-started.md

 ## Add Assembly References

-First, add references to the `ActiproSoftware.Shared.Wpf.dll` and `ActiproSoftware.MicroCharts.Wpf.dll` assemblies.
+First, add references to the "ActiproSoftware.Shared.@@PlatformAssemblySuffix.dll" and "ActiproSoftware.MicroCharts.@@PlatformAssemblySuffix.dll" assemblies.
 The assemblies should be located in the appropriate Program Files folders.
 See the product's Readme for details on those locations.

 ## Add the MicroXYChart Control

 Then find the parent element that will contain the micro chart.
 This could be a `UserControl` or any other type of `UIElement`.

-Next, add a [MicroXYChart](xref:ActiproSoftware.Windows.Controls.MicroCharts.MicroXYChart) control to the desired parent element.
-In this sample we will add the [MicroXYChart](xref:ActiproSoftware.Windows.Controls.MicroCharts.MicroXYChart) to a `UserControl`:
+Next, add a [MicroXYChart](xref:@ActiproUIRoot.Controls.MicroCharts.MicroXYChart) control to the desired parent element.
+In this sample we will add the [MicroXYChart](xref:@ActiproUIRoot.Controls.MicroCharts.MicroXYChart) to a `UserControl`:

 ```xaml
 <UserControl